Beautiful Documents with Groff (Part I)

 Yes.
 Fussing with typography is an excellent way to procrastinate, but then again, I have published a fair amount of stuff, and … well, this is my “process,” you see.
 2

 There are a couple of problems with this process, though.
 One is that no humanities publisher that I’ve ever worked with will accept submissions in LaTeX.
 I wouldn’t expect them to do so.
-Publishers in STEM fields often do because of LaTeX’s vaunted ability to produce really nice looking mathematical formulas, but such publishers typically provide very strict templates to their authors.
+Publishers in stem fields often do because of LaTeX’s vaunted ability to produce really nice looking mathematical formulas, but such publishers typically provide very strict templates to their authors.
 In general, humanities book publishers like to employ actual book designers to do actual book designs, and those designers really prefer to start with as little formatting as possible.
 This all makes complete sense to me, and even though I’m a dab hand with TeX at this point, I would never confuse myself with a professional designer.

 So that’s one problem.
 When the book (or article, or whatever) is done, I’m going to have to convert it to something else, and that “something else” is almost always Microsoft Word.
 Again, I have no substantive objections to this, but it’s kind of a pain.
 There are converters that can get you most of the way there, but I’ve never found a tool that can go from my lovingly formatted LaTeX to a publisher’s lovingly insistent style guidelines without having to make a great many interventions by hand.